Sanjanadhananjayaa/AI-102-AIEngineer/Instructions/08-translate-speech.md

 1. When prompted, enter a valid language code (*fr*, *es*, or *hi*), and then speak clearly into the microphone and say a phrase you might use when traveling abroad.
 The program should transcribe your spoken input and respond with a spoken translation.
 Repeat this process, trying each language supported by the application.
 When you're finished, press **ENTER** to end the program.

-> [!NOTE]
-> *In this example, you've used a **SpeechTranslationConfig** to translate speech to text, and then used a **SpeechConfig** to synthesize the translation as speech.
+   > **!NOTE :** *In this example, you've used a **SpeechTranslationConfig** to translate speech to text, and then used a **SpeechConfig** to synthesize the translation as speech.
 You can in fact use the **SpeechTranslationConfig** to synthesize the translation directly, but this only works when translating to a single language, and results in an audio stream that is typically saved as a file rather than sent directly to a speaker.*

 ### Review
 In this lab, you have completed: